David's World Tour

 RUSSIA

-I had fun with the Moscow Footbag Club whom I found via footbag.org, a great traveler's resource (thanks Steve).
-We drank so much vodka that I didn't always catch the last metro to my hotel, so I slept in people's flats.
-Aweswome!
-I came to Moscow to experience Russian culture.
+I had heaps of fun with the Moscow Footbag Club, a group I found via footbag.org, a great traveller's resource for footbaggers (thanks Steve).
+My new friends and I drank so much vodka that I didn't always catch the last metro to my hotel, but no worries.
+I came to Moscow to experience Russian culture, and drinking vodka qualifies.
 The only museum I entered was Lenin's mausoleum (creepy but interesting).
 I also toured around with Valya, a friend of a friend.

 Moscow seems more Western than one could possibly have imagined 15 years ago.
 There are shopping malls, fast-food joints, and even footbag!
-My young friends all say they love it, but life is difficult for the old people who survive on miniscule pensions.
-When I asked, they all said they trusted that Vladamir Putin was a clever guy (who they always contrasted with Bush the dummy).
+My new friends all said that they love this modernity, but life is difficult for the old people who survive on miniscule pensions.
+They also said that they trusted Vladamir Putin because he is a clever guy (whom they always contrasted with Bush the dummy).
 Several people said, "a strong hand is required to maintain order."

 I am EXCITED about my World Tour now that I finally left the USA.
-I was getting tired of all the pro-war propaganda.
+I was getting tired of all the propaganda in favor of invading Iraq.
 Booooooo Bush!
-Next: India, finally. . .
+Next: India, finally.

 Previous: USA . . .
 Next: India